-I’ve made a LOT of mistakes over the past couple of years, and thought I’d pass along some of the things I’ve seen and done.
+We’ve all made a LOT of mistakes when using FastLED, and thought I’d pass along some of the things encountered over the years.

 Q. Where’s the documentation?

 A. FastLED Documentation is located at: